lihararora/lihararora.github.io/about.md

 ### Hobbies

 I love playing tennis!
-I also like to learn new languages (Spnish being my personal favorite - "Me encanta Español!") and sometimes, I use phrases from different languages to impress (and annoy) my dearest friends.
+I also like to learn new languages (Spanish being my personal favorite - "Me encanta Español!") and sometimes, I use phrases from different languages to impress (and annoy) my dearest friends.
 When I don't feel like doing anything, I simply enjoy some [good bollywood music](http://8tracks.com/lihararora/my-comfort-zone) with a cup of [Masala Tea](http://en.wikipedia.org/wiki/Masala_chai).

 ### This Site